 At 17.4 ounces and 7.5 x 5.6 x 4 (strap folded in) inches, the Quest 2 is 10% lighter than its predecessor, which weighs 20.1 ounces and measures 8.7 x 7.6 x 4.1 inches.

 In addition to the headset and the controllers, the Quest 2 also ships with a glasses spacer and a USB Type-C charger.
-And for the purposes of my review, Oculus also sent along the $49 Elite Strap, which replaces the soft fabric straps to the more rigid configuration found on the original Quest (more on that later).
+And for the purposes of my review, Meta also sent along the $49 Elite Strap, which replaces the soft fabric straps to the more rigid configuration found on the original Quest (more on that later).

-Oculus Quest 2 comfort
+Meta Quest 2 comfort

 Out of the box, the OG Quest was the more comfortable headset with my butt-length hair down.
 But after adjusting the Quest 2’s soft straps a bit, I got a fit that was both comfortable and secure.
 Although the Quest 2’s heft lies in the front, the wide straps helped to comfortably distribute the weight around my head.

 For years, I’ve been complaining about how VR headsets are not made for folks like me who like to wear big hair.
-It seems Oculus took my people’s complaints to heart and that’s how we got the more flexible soft straps.
+It seems Meta took my people’s complaints to heart and that’s how we got the more flexible soft straps.
 I put the straps to the test as I placed my hair into a rather sizable bun.

 Hair matters aside, there’s the matter of actually seeing in VR.
 I’ve worn glasses since I was 8 years old and while I typically wear contacts, since the pandemic, I’ve gone back to wearing glasses full time.
 That’s where that handy glasses spacer comes in.
 After popping out the faceguard, I just popped the spacer into the headset and replaced the faceguard.
 And voila, I could wear my fancy Miu Miu frames in comfort.

-A major change the Quest 2 introduces is how Oculus handles IPD (interpupillary distance).
+A major change the Quest 2 introduces is how Meta handles IPD (interpupillary distance).
 Instead of a clunky slider along the undercarriage of the headset, you simply shift the lenses left or right to get your ideal setting.
 The headset has three settings, the first of which positions the lenses at their shortest distance, 58mm.
 The second setting has a more central position (63mm) while the third has the farthest distance (68mm).

-Oculus Quest 2 setup
+Meta Quest 2 setup

 From unboxing to setting up the Quest 2 then jumping into VR was about 40 minutes –– only because you need to get the Quest fully charged before you dive in.
 My headset came with a 51% charge and from there, it took about 30 minutes to get a full charge.
 In the meantime, I made sure the free Oculus app (Android, iOS) was downloaded and updated and the controllers were ready to go.

 Once the headset was charged, I popped it on and hit the power button.
 From there, I went through the steps of adjusting the lenses, connecting to Wi-Fi and updating the controllers and headset.
 Then the headset either pairs automatically or the app will prompt you to enter a five-digit code generated from the Quest 2.
 Next, you draw out the Guardian boundary (the demarcation line that keeps you from walking into a wall or furniture) and you’re ready to go.
 Just like the original Quest, the Quest 2 recommends a 6.5 x 6.5 feet, but I managed with a 5 x 6.5-foot area.
-Still, I really want Oculus and every other VR company to start thinking about how to make room-scale happen in even smaller spaces.
+Still, I really want Meta and every other VR company to start thinking about how to make room-scale happen in even smaller spaces.

 Once the setup was complete, I was transported to what I wish was my real home: a sublime luxury cave carved into a red rock cliff face.
 The furnishings were rustic yet elegant and I immediately felt at home.

 So let’s address the elephant in the room.
-Oculus, by way of Facebook, would like Quest users to merge their Oculus account into their Facebook as Oculus accounts will be phased out on January 1, 2023.
+Meta, by way of Facebook, would like Quest users to merge their Oculus account into their Facebook as Oculus accounts will be phased out on January 1, 2023.
 When I launched the app, one of the first prompts I saw encouraged me to make the switch.
 I chose to pull the Band-Aid off now rather than wait until later.
 Having the Oculus login address merge with the Facebook account means one less independent platform to manage.
-It also means Oculus will be taking on Facebook’s code of conduct, for better or worse, to which the latter will add a VR section.
+It also means Meta will be taking on Facebook’s code of conduct, for better or worse, to which the latter will add a VR section.

 If you choose not to merge accounts, you can still use your headset after 2023.
 However, some of your games and apps might not work.

-Oculus Quest 2: What’s it like?
+Meta Quest 2: What’s it like?

 “You miss a day, you miss a lot, my high school math teacher Mrs. Daly used to say.
-It’s been a while since I’ve used an Oculus and the interface has definitely gotten more refined.
+It’s been a while since I’ve used an Meta headset and the interface has definitely gotten more refined.
 You still navigate using either the controllers or your hands (more on that later) with your selections floating on a blackboard similar to Facebook’s dark mode.

 As for the actual hardware, the Quest 2 offers 6DoF (degrees of freedom) which is a fancy way of saying you have a complete range of movement.
 In terms of display, the Quest 2 has a 3664 x 1920-pixel fast-switch LCD display, which equates to 1832 x 1920 per eye.
 It’s packing 50% more pixels than the Quest (2880 x 1600 OLED panel, 1440 x 1600 per eye).
 For refresh rate, both headsets have a 72Hz refresh rate, but the Quest 2 will be bumping it up to 90Hz in the future, which makes for smoother animation and a more immersive experience.
 For those who are a bit motion-sensitive, it could cut down on any nausea.